 - Bare ground attracts weed seeds so plant a cover crop of winter rye to till in come spring.
 It will handle temperatures as low as -30 degrees F.

 Trees & Shrubs can still be planted as long as the soil can be dug—into November!

 - Before you buy, plan your plantings well considering average moisture, light, wind, and hazards (like driveways, salt trucks, snow piles).

 - Don’t lose young shrubs or trees to rabbits and voles!
 On a warm fall day, install protective 1/4” mesh cylinders around trunks of young woody shrubs and trees so the mesh is at least 3 inches away from the trunk, about 1 inch into the mulch/soil, and 2 to 3 feet high.
 These small fences will prevent rabbits and voles from chewing the tender bark under the cover of snow.
 A simple trick is to measure out the mesh, cut with wire snips, wrap around the plant and use plastic zip ties to hold cylinders together.
 Just snip the zip ties off in spring to store and you can re-use the barriers for a few years.

 Other things to consider with trees and shrubs:

 These tips expand on ideas offered by the University of Massachusetts Extension Garden Calendar.
-Visit the UMass Extension website for more information.
+Now available at Ward’s for $14.99 each.